alphagov/learningtime-hh-sem2-gov-uk-home-page-in-svelte/README.md

 # learningtime-hh-sem2-gov-uk-home-page-in-svelte

-A re-imagination of the [GOV.UK](https://www.gov.uk/) home page in the JavaScript Framework, Svelte.
+A re-imagination of the [GOV.UK](https://www.gov.uk/) home page in the JavaScript Framework, SvelteKit.